Wondering how to clean a smelly dishwasher? Eliminate bacteria with just vinegar and baking soda for a super fresh and clean dishwasher!

 Place the bowl with the vinegar into the top rack of your dishwasher, towards the back.
 If you have hard water, add an extra bowl of vinegar, but this time put it on the bottom rack, towards the back.

 Run your dishwasher on the HOTTEST cycle available with the bowls of vinegar inside.
-The vinegar will work to disinfect your dishwasher, remove yucky grease, grime, and any longstanding buildup your dishwasher has acquired over time.

 To help neutralize odors even more, remove vinegar bowls carefully (they may still be hot), sprinkle baking soda liberally along the floor of your dishwasher, and run a HOT rinse cycle.